sangatsharma/Tictactoe/README.md

 - **Technologies Used**: HTML, CSS, JavaScript
 - **AI Implementation**: The AI is implemented using the Minimax algorithm with Alpha-Beta pruning to optimize its decision-making process.
 - **Project Structure**:
-  - `index.html`: The main HTML file for the game interface.
+  - `/index.html`: The main HTML file for the game interface.
-  - `style.css`: Styles for the game layout and design.
+  - `css/Tic_tac_toe.css`: Styles for the game layout and design.
-  - `script.js`: JavaScript logic for game mechanics and AI functionality.
+  - `js/Tic_tac_toe.js`: JavaScript logic for game mechanics and AI functionality.

 ## Development